 Our MOOC on Serious Gaming

 In April 2016, we published our MOOC (Massive Open Online Course) on the international MOOC platform Coursera.org.
 This open, international course is about serious gaming, including its theoretical backbone (a.o. theories of play, theories of persuasion), its contemporary practices, its promises and to what extent the field has been able to fulfill these.
 My colleague Dr Mijke Slot and myself are the principal developers.
 With this MOOC we aimed to reach an international audience of a diverse background.
-Now that the MOOC is online for one year, we can safely conclude that we realized our goal: more that 40.000 people visited our MOOC, and close to 10.000 students are participating actively.
+Now that the MOOC is online for two years, we can safely conclude that we realized our goal: more that 40.000 people visited our MOOC, and close to 10.000 students are participating actively.

 ‘You can lecture, but can you teach?’